-2.13.
+- 2.13.
 Where it can be demonstrated that paying the full contribution would make the development unviable, prospective developers may be permitted to negotiate a reduced contribution.
-In such cases, the prospective developer will be required to submit a full development appraisal, including costs, to the Council for consideration in this regard and, for verification purposes, the Council may seek an assessment of the submitted appraisal from the District Valuer or other mutually agreed financial advisor independent of both parties.
+In such cases, the prospective developer will be required to submit a full development appraisal, including costs, to the Council for consideration in this regard and, for verification purposes, the Council may seek an assessment of the submitted appraisal from the District Valuer or other mutually agreed financial advisor independent of both parties. - 2.14.

-- 2.14.
 Appendix 1 of this guidance provides detail on what level of information may be required in the development appraisal and how this will be assessed by the Council.
 In addition to developers being able to negotiate reduced contributions, the Council also provides flexible methods of developer contribution payments.
 Consequently, developers, depending on the particular circumstances of their proposed development, may be able to enter into an agreement with the Council in order to arrange for the payment of developer contributions at a later stage in the development process.
-This flexibility reflects the current state of the economy; although there is more economic stability than in previous years, there still remains some uncertainty and accordingly these provisions will continue to apply if required. - 2.15.
+This flexibility reflects the current state of the economy; although there is more economic stability than in previous years, there still remains some uncertainty and accordingly these provisions will continue to apply if required.
+The Council will monitor the state of the economy and review the supplementary guidance when necessary.

+2.15.
 Notwithstanding the above provisions and exemptions, all developers will be required to meet all costs directly related to their developments e.g. road infrastructure improvements, water and waste infrastructure costs, open space requirements etc. Whilst the requirements of this supplementary guidance could also form a part of a Section 75 Agreement, these requirements are separate from the direct infrastructure costs and open space requirements mentioned above.